Skip to content

 Environmental/social issues in relation to consumer behaviour

-The pandemic seemed to heighten awareness about environmental and social issues but since then they have started to decline in importance.
-During the pandemic, data showed that Canadian consumers found it more important to buy products from socially responsible/ environmentally friendly companies.
+The pandemic initially increased awareness of environmental and social issues, but their significance has since diminished.
+During the pandemic, data indicated that Canadian consumers prioritized purchasing from socially responsible and environmentally friendly companies.

-They were also more willing to pay higher prices for eco-friendly products and support Canadian retailers when shopping online.
-These factors all continue to drop in importance according to the latest Fall 2023 survey.
+They were also more inclined to pay premium prices for eco-friendly products and to support Canadian retailers when shopping online.
+However, according to the latest Fall 2024 survey, these factors have continued to decrease in importance.

 % of Canadians aged 12+ who agree with the following statements